tabiya-tech/compass/backend/README.md

 - `TAXONOMY_MODEL_ID`: The model ID of the ESCO model in the compass taxonomy database.
 - `APPLICATION_MONGODB_URI`: The URI of the MongoDB Atlas instance for the application database.
 - `APPLICATION_DATABASE_NAME`: The name of mongo db database used by the application to store data.
-- `USERS_MONGODB_URI`: The URI of the MongoDB instance for the users database.
+- `USERDATA_MONGODB_URI`: The URI of the MongoDB instance for the user data database.
-- `USERS_DATABASE_NAME`: The name of the mongo db database used by the application to store user data.
+- `USERDATA_DATABASE_NAME`: The name of the mongo db database used by the application to store user data.
 - `VERTEX_API_REGION`: (optional) The region of the Vertex API to use.
 If not set defaults to `us-central1`.
 - `LOG_CONFIG_FILE`: (Optional) See the [Logging](#logging) section for more information.
 If not set defaults to `logging.cfg.yaml`.
 - `BACKEND_URL`: The URL of the backend.
 It is used to correctly configure Swagger UI and the CORS policy.